-Yes, Stephenson is a self-catered College, but we dine together often; informally with food from the cafe/bar, at College events such as our “Locomotion Dinners” (Informal Formals) and also, formally, at our Formal Dinners.
+Yes, Stephenson is a self-catered College, but we dine together often; informally with food from the café/bar, at College events such as our “Locomotion Dinners” (semi-formal dinners) and also, formally, at our Formal Dinners.

 Durham is a collegiate university, with 17 Colleges across Durham City.
 All students at Durham are a member of a College and ‘live in’ during their first year.
 Colleges are diverse communities, welcoming students from around the world and studying across all disciplines within the University.
 Whilst no teaching takes place within the Colleges, they provide opportunities for personal development, extracurricular activities and a range of events for students to enjoy.
 Each College has common rooms representing its student body and designated social spaces and facilities such as a café-bar, study space and college-sized areas for arts and sports.

 Stephenson College is one of the youngest of Durham University's Colleges, founded in September 2001 and named after the railway pioneer, George Stephenson.
 We are a modern, progressive, student focused college.
 We have a diverse community and we promote an environment where members can achieve greater than just academic success; supporting creativity, entrepreneurship and innovation.

 JCR stands for Junior Common Room; the college-scale student organisation for undergraduate students at Stephenson.
 The JCR is headed by a President; a student elected to the position by fellow students to lead the JCR for a year, usually following their graduation.
 The President runs the JCR with an “Exec” of current students, also elected, and these are supported in their work by the “Non-Exec” and their committees.
 Undergraduate students are asked to pay a membership fee to their JCR when they join the College.